Metro (1997 film): Box office

+The movie debuted with $9.3 million.
+Metro eventually brought in $32,000,301 in the United States and Canada and grossed $42.4 million internationally for a worldwide gross of $74.4 million compared to its $55 million budget.

 Reception

-On Rotten Tomatoes, the film has an approval rating of 17% based on reviews from 35 critics.

 Roger Ebert gave the film a favorable review; he said "[t]he big action scenes are cleverly staged and Eddie Murphy is back on his game again, with a high-energy performance and crisp dialogue."

 A negative review came from Stephen Holden of The New York Times, who called the film "aimless" and stated that "[t]he vehicular pirouettes and ski jumps are so exaggerated that they correspond neither to the urban geography nor to the laws of physics.
 And the jiggling camera can't blur the careless mechanical stitching in a sequence that tries to make up for in length what it lacks in inventiveness.
 After all, when you've seen one spinning car, haven't you seen them all?
 And hasn't this demolition derby been staged several times before on the same streets with infinitely more pizazz and zest for destruction?"
 Michael Wilmington agreed, saying "If it weren't for all the jokes [...] the movie might be unintentionally funny," and that "For most of the people who made "Metro," shamelessness is probably a virtue, like good muscle tone.
 At the end, writer Feldman has actually dreamed up a variation on the old silent movie chestnut, where the mustache-twirling villain has the heroine tied to a sawmill plank.
 I'm not even sure this scene is intended humorously; the actors and director all milk it dry.
 And, except for Murphy's rapid-fire badinage, "Metro" has the kind of writing that suggests a mind filled with heroines tied to sawmill planks."

+Padraig Cotter from Screen Rant ranked Metro number four out of the nine Eddie Murphy action films, explaining that "Metro feels like the kind of grounded, mature thriller Murphy tried (and failed) to make with Beverly Hills Cop III.
+It runs through many of the clichés of the genre but offers enough tweaks to keep them interesting."
+Bill Coswell from Laughing Place praised the film's dialogue and the performances of Murphy and Wincott, while criticizing the plot as "riddled with action movie cliches" and describing the scene where Korda breaks out of jail as laughably preposterous.

 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.